 The packaging of this candy was originally pastel in color, with a soft off-white or pinkish background and lots of images of the candy on the outside of the box.
 Now, the boxes are usually green and have bright images of Jujubes all over the box.
-The lettering is cheerful and bright and the boxes often advertise Chuckles and Juicyfruits on the back.
+The lettering is cheerful and bright and the boxes often advertise Chuckles candy and Jujubes on the back.

 The small individual size boxes that you will see at Halloween are often yellow in color and show a simple logo and some images of the candy stacked up.
 This packaging theme is not carried through in larger boxes.

-One of the original Jujubes and Juicyfruit boxes:
+One of the original Jujubes

 Jujubes made an appearance in Seinfeld:

-E Trade ad that includes Jujubes:
+E-Trade ad that includes Jujubes: